MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ### Transforms executed by the Power Query Engine

 This article showcased how you can leverage the [Query plan](query-plan.md) to better understand how your query might be evaluated.
-Inside the query plan, you are able to see exactly the nodes of the transform operations that will be performed by the Power Query Engine.
+Inside the query plan, you can see exactly the nodes of the transform operations that will be performed by the Power Query Engine.

 The following table showcases the nodes from the query plans of the previous queries that would've been evaluated by the Power Query engine: